Class 3 – Willow

 Children should be reading at home each night, and reading should be recorded in their reading record by an adult or the child themselves.
 It has become an important part of our morning routine in class to check that reading records are in school – and as a result, I have been able to award so many team points for frequent readers, so well done Willow Class!
 Keep up the great effort at home.

 Homework and Spellings (PurpleMash)

-This half term, Year 3 will have PE on Wednesdays and Fridays.
+This half term, Year 3 will have PE on Tuesdays and Fridays.
 PE kits should be kept in school all week, in case of timetable changes.

 Twitter Willow Class 3

 Summer 2 (June – July 2020)